-On January 1, 2016, 2017 and January 8, 2018, Hywin Wealth Management granted a total of 8,889,465 options to its employees to purchase an aggregate of 8,998,488 shares of Hywin Wealth Management.
+On January 1, 2016, January 1, 2017 and January 8, 2018, one of the Group's consolidated VIEs, Hywin Wealth Management granted and issued options to its employees for the purchase of an aggregate of 8,998,465 shares of Hywin Wealth Management.
 The option exercise price was set at RMB1.23, RMB1.35 and RMB1.83 per share for the options granted on January 1, 2016, 2017 and January 8, 2018, respectively.
 All these options were vested upon issuance.
-Given the conditions of grants, vesting, repurchases and exercises of the relevant options issued historically from 2016 to 2018 were all under similar conditions, we consider that all these options were granted and issued under a share incentive plan, or the original 2018 Plan.
-See "Management-Share Incentive Plan-2018 Plan."
+The options issued had a repurchase feature, which gave the awardees the right to require the Group to repurchase part or all of the options the employees hold for cash.
+Given the condition of the grants, vests, repurchases and exercises of the relevant options issued historically were all under similar conditions, the Group considered all these options were granted and issued under a share incentive plan, or the 2018 Option Plan.